nancygehanjia/nancygehanjia.github.io/_pages/hobby.md

 {% include base_path %}

-I am Minoring in Critical Film Prodcution at UIUC.
+I am Minoring in Critical Film Prodcution at UIUC's College of Media.

 Here is the work I presented at UIUC's 2023 Undergraduate Research Symposium: [Howl's Moving Castle Moving](https://youtu.be/StPev5OnTlI).
 This project is advised by [Dr. OK](http://jennyok.com/).